usnistgov/oscal-xproc3/tutorial/outline.md

 code the lessons in HTML with Schematron support and Markdown processing

-Lesson_1 - Setup and smoke tests [slides on XProc background and context]
+Lesson_01 - 'setup' Setup and smoke tests [slides on XProc background and context]

-Lesson_2 - Setup and smoke test pipelines - a look inside - what to look for inside a pipeline, how to research [slides, also step indexes]
+Lesson_02 - 'unpack' Setup and smoke test pipelines - a look inside - what to look for inside a pipeline, how to research XProc [slides, also step indexes] namespaces
+  header: options and ports
+  steps

+  recognize an atomic step by the fact that it has no elements except
+    p:with-input and p:with-option (right?)

+  whereas compound steps have subpipelines

+  core compound steps include:
+    for-each
+    try/catch
+    choose/when/otherwise, if
+    group - handy wrapper
+    viewport - works on matched (selected) subtrees of input

+  core atomic steps - see references declared steps - 'ox' namespace

-Lesson_3 - An OSCAL XML-to-JSON conversion pipeline [slides on XML and JSON in XPath 3.1]
+Lesson_03 - 'oscal-convert' An OSCAL XML-to-JSON conversion pipeline [slides on XML and JSON in XPath 3.1]

-Lesson_3 - OSCAL Validation - singles and batches [slides on validation, field testing]
+Lesson_04 - 'oscal-validate' OSCAL Validation - singles and batches [slides on validation, field testing]

-Lesson_4 - OSCAL transformation - XSLT for HTML [slides on rendering pipelines]
+Lesson_05 - 'oscal-transform' OSCAL transformation - XSLT for HTML [slides on rendering pipelines]; also profile resolution

-Lesson_5 - XProc task management [slides on file and zip capabilities]
+Lesson_06 - 'xproc-files' XProc file management [slides on file and zip capabilities] super useful among other reasons b/c .docx, .xslx, .otx and .epub formats are all zip archives

-Lesson_6 - XProc reflection - pipelines to document XProc [slides on file and zip capabilities]
+Lesson_07 - 'xproc-document' XProc reflection - pipelines to document XProc

-Lesson_7 - Validating XProc with Schematron
+Lesson_08 - 'xproc-validate' Validating XProc with Schematron

-Lesson_8 - Unpacking the repository / CI/CD, regression testing and publishing workflows
+Lesson_09 - 'xproc-repo' Unpacking the repository / CI/CD, regression testing and publishing workflows

-Encore - XSpec for OSCAL XSLT under XProc
+Lesson_10 - XSpec for OSCAL XSLT under XProc

+Each lesson
+  Objective
+  Resources
+  Lesson steps
+    assumptions/prerequisites
+    procedure
+    observations/provocations
+  Observations
+  Questions and feedback
+  (Background remarks in callouts?)

 ## Background and context (to cover)